 Most people enroll in Medicare Parts A and B when they turn 65.
 However, if you’re already receiving Social Security benefits, you will be enrolled in Medicare automatically.
 You can also join up for Medicare during the open enrollment period each year from October 15 to December 7.
 You can still enroll for Part A or Part B during a special enrollment period if you miss the open enrollment period.

 Are there any other costs associated with Medicare Parts A and B that beneficiaries should be aware of before enrolling in either plan type?

 Yes, there are some other costs associated with Medicare Parts A and B that beneficiaries should be aware of before enrolling in either plan type.
 For example, you may have to pay a late enrollment penalty if you do not sign up for Medicare Part B when you are first eligible.
 In addition, you may have to pay higher premiums for Medicare Part B if you did not enroll when you were first eligible and are enrolling during a particular enrollment period.
 You can learn more about the costs associated with Medicare on our website.

 Are there other plans that compare with Parts A and B?

-Yes, other plans compare with Medicare Parts A and B. If you’ve got Medicaid or CHIP, you may be eligible for that program.
+Yes, other plans compare with Medicare Parts A and B. You may be eligible for Medicaid or the Children’s Health Insurance Program (CHIP).
 You can also enroll in a Medicare Advantage or Prescription Drug Plan.
 Contact a medicare specialist today if you have questions about which plan is right.

 Another plan you might consider is a Medicare Supplement Insurance plan.
 Medicare Supplement Insurance plans help with expenses that Medicare Parts A and B do not, such as deductibles, coinsurance, and copayments.
 You can get more information about these types of plans on our website.